denomash/react-webpack/README.md

 # react-webpack

-A basic react webpack application
+A basic react and webpack application.